 The symbols for tourist attractions change to the chosen symbol.
-The tear pin symbol helps convey the idea that the tourist attractions are places of interest.
+The tear pin symbol helps convey that the tourist attractions are places of interest.
 The 40% indicates that the symbol is 40 percent transparent, which is useful in case the symbols obscure parts of the map.

-You can make the symbols stand out even more by adding an outline and increasing the symbol size.
+You can make the symbols stand out more by adding an outline and increasing the symbol size.

 - Click Properties.

 - Click the Layers tab.

 To see a color's name in the color picker, point to it.

 - Change Outline width to 0.7 pt.
 Change Size to 22 pt.